iop098321qwe/custom_bash_commands/README.md

   cp "$1" "${1}.bak"
 }
 ```
-   * This will create a backup file of the file chosen, using the syntax `bkup <filename>`
+   * This will create a backup file of the file chosen, using the syntax `bkup <filename>` in the same directory.

 ## Additional Plans: